ResetXPDR/MSFS_AutoFPS/README.md

   - If you wish to only be notified of mandatory updates, uncheck the Check For Updates checkbox.
   - In test versions, all app updates will be enabled by default regardless of what you have previously chosen for update notification in order to maintain a current test baseline.
 - If you wish to retain your settings for an update version, do NOT uninstall first, as that deletes all app files, including the config file.
 Just run the installer, select update and your settings will be retained.
-- The clean install option will recreate new configuration files without having to remove the app first.
+- The "Clean Install" option will recreate new configuration files without having to remove the app first.
+- The "Install Latest Redistributables" option will silently (other than UAC prompts) update your system with the latest Visual C++ Redistributable and .NET 8 runtime versions.
+  - Mandatory for initial installations, optional for manual updates, and disabled for quick updates to avoid UAC prompts.
 - For Auto-Start either your FSUIPC7.ini or EXE.xml (MSFS) is modified.
 The Installer does not create a Backup.
 - If you wish to remove an Auto-Start option from a previous installation, rerun the installer and select Remove Auto-Start and the click Update.
 - The app may be blocked by Windows Security or your AV-Scanner, if so try to unblock or set an exception (for the whole Folder)